airbytehq/airbyte/docs/tutorials/airflow-trigger-airbyte-job.md

 Simple like that!

-For more experienced users, the example below can be valuable:

 ### Using the `asynchronous` parameter
 If your Airflow instance has limited resources and/or is under load, setting the `asynchronous=True` can help.
+Since sensors do not occupy an Airflow worker slot, this is helps reduce Airflow load.

 ```python
 from airflow import DAG